-(i) The first main contribution is that we use our new measure of uncertainty to distinguish between Knightian uncertainty and risk, and their relationship.
-The use of forecast densities is key to provide a comprehensive measure of Knightian uncertainty because it allows to quantify national Symposium in Computational Economics and Finance, the 1st Banque de France - Norges Bank Workshop in Empirical Macroeconomics, the 24th Annual Symposium of the Society for Nonlinear Dynamics and Econometrics, the 9th ECB Workshop on Forecasting Techniques, the IAAE 2016 Annual Conference, the 2016 CEF Conference, the Chicago Fed, UCL, York, and Henan Universities for comments.
+International Symposium in Computational Economics and Finance, the 1st Banque de France - Norges Bank Workshop in Empirical Macroeconomics, the 24th Annual Symposium of the Society for Nonlinear Dynamics and Econometrics, the 9th ECB Workshop on Forecasting Techniques, the IAAE 2016 Annual Conference, the 2016 CEF Conference, the Chicago Fed, the 2017 ASSA Meetings, UCL, York, and Henan Universities for comments.
+Barbara Rossi gratefully acknowledges financial support from the European Research Council (ERC) grant agreement No 615608.